Man In Custody Accused Of String Of Woodland ATM Robberies

 WOODLAND (CBS13) – An arrest has been made for a string of robberies at a Yolo Federal Credit Union ATM in Woodland.

-With help from surveillance video and victims, police were able to connect the four crimes and arrest the suspect.READ MORE: Sacramento Family Struggling With Early-Onset Dementia Diagnosis Gives Heartfelt Plea On Big Day Of Giving
+With help from surveillance video and victims, police were able to connect the four crimes and arrest the suspect.READ MORE: 1 Dead At Chaotic Crash, Shooting Scene In West Sacramento

 All four robberies happened at similar times between 8 p.m. and midnight and all in a similar fashion.